19bufordcarl/CarlRPG/Myth & Shadow/Character Creation/Character Creation Walkthrough.md

 		- [ ] You start with an [Adventurer's Pack](../Items/Equipment/Individual%20Item%20Cards/Gear/100%20Coins/Adventurer's%20Pack.md) and 3d6 x 10 coins
 			- [ ] Great for grittier campaigns
 			- [ ] Best used with [Old School Ability Generation](Old%20School%20Ability%20Generation.md)
-- [ ] Create a name for your character and choose some appearance traits
-	- [ ] Feel free to use random tables for this